rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

     > ![Exception stack trace](media/01-exception-stack-trace.png)
     >Spring Cloud is attempting to contact a local configuration server, which we have not provided.
 The application will still start using any available local settings and defaults.

+1. While the microservice is being deployed, control will be checking for the available port to host endpoint.
+You can press enter to make the process run in backgorund and proceed to next steps to access the endpoint.

-3. Requesting the `/hello` endpoint should return the "Not configured by a Spring Cloud Server" message.
+1. Requesting the `/hello` endpoint should return the "Not configured by a Spring Cloud Server" message.

      ```bash
      curl http://127.0.0.1:8080/hello
      ```
     ![curl output](media/local-curl.png)

-4. Kill the locally running microservice:
+1. Kill the locally running microservice:

    ```bash
    kill %1